 - Pakora: Deep-fried vegetables in lentil-flour batter, a favorite portable snack

 - Samosa: Triangular pastry parcels, stuffed with potato and pea curry

 - Thali: A platter of rice, chapattis, vegetable curries, meat dishes and more; in many parts of India, this is a just described a “meal”

-- Naan: India's favourite bread, cooked in the tandoor (clay oven)
+- Naan: India’s favorite bread, cooked in the tandoor (clay oven)

-- Tandoori chicken: A Punjabi speciality, spiced chicken marinated in yoghurt, cooked in the tandoor
+- Tandoori chicken: A Punjabi specialty, spiced chicken marinated in yogurt, cooked in the tandoor

 - Paneer: Soft Indian curd cheese cooked in sauces or spiced and grilled

 - Jalebi: Deep-fried batter in sweet syrup, poured out in a nest of orange squiggles

 - Dosa: A pancake made from fermented rice-flour batter, serve with curry dips or stuffed with vegetable curry, originally from the south

 - Chai: Sweet, strong Indian tea, best sampled from roadside chai-wallahs